Gil Turner (animator): Biography

 Although mainly active in animation, Turner also worked as a comics artist from the mid-1940s on.
-Together with Jim Davis he worked freelance through the Sangor Shop for companies like Better Publications, Dearfield Comics and ACG ('Little Pancho Vanilla') and funny animal comics for Coo Coo, Giggle, Barnyard and Ha-Ha.
+Together with Jim Davis he worked freelance through the Sangor Shop for companies like Better Publications, Dearfield Comics and American Comics Group ('Little Pancho Vanilla') and funny animal comics for Coo Coo, Giggle, Barnyard and Ha-Ha.
 At Dell Comics he mainly drew comics based on Warner Brothers characters like 'Bugs Bunny', 'Porky Pig' and 'Sniffles & Mary Jane', followed by stories about the MGM character Barney Bear.
 During this same period he also scripted 'Barney' comics which were illustrated by Carl Barks.
 Barks, however, couldn't really identify with the characters and often rewrote dialogue and plot developments to fit his own personality.
 Eventually he departed from the series, leaving Turner in charge of both text and illustration.
 One of Turner's innovations was Barney's antagonistic neighbour Mooseface McElk.

 Turner was also a regular contributor to Dell's 'Walt Disney's Comics and Stories' from 1947 on, where he was one of the original artists to create stories about the Big Bad Wolf and his good-natured son Lil' Bad Wolf.
 Colleagues who also drew comics about these wolves around the same time were Carl Buettner, Roger Armstrong, Harvey Eisenberg, Jack Bradbury, Ken Champin and Paul Murry.
 Turner drew comics starring 'Mickey Mouse', 'Bucky Bug' and 'Dumbo'.

 While Turner predominantly drew comics based on characters others created he also had two original newspaper comics of his own, namely 'Trudy' (1947–1948), 'Chico' (1948–1949) published in the teen magazine Cookie and 'Holly Wood' (1950) which could be read in the weekly Redwood Journal from California.